-- a) Indicative amount: up to EUR 1 000 000 - b) Description of the humanitarian aid interventions relating to this assessment round: as described in section 0 of the HIP. - c) Costs will be eligible from 15/8/201841.
-Actions may start from 1/9/2018. - d) The expected initial duration for the Action is up to 12 months. - e) Potential partners42: Priority will be given to ECHO partners already active in the most affected areas. - f) Information to be provided: Single Form43. - g) Indicative date for receipt of the above requested information: 21/09/2018.
+- a) Indicative amount: up to EUR 40 000 000. - b) Description of the humanitarian aid interventions relating to this assessment round are described in the 2018 HIP for Iraq. - c) Costs will be eligible from 01/01/2018.
+[Actions can start from 01/01/2018]. - d) The initial duration for the Action may be up to 12 months and 24 for Actions on Education in Emergencies (EiE). - e) Potential partners2: All DG ECHO Partners and the following preselected partner: ICRC (in view of its comprehensive presence in all countries in the region combined with its multi-sectoral intervention capacity and presence in the field, notably with respect to protection, ICRC has been pre-selected to run a Grand Bargain related regional pilot project).
+Priority will be given to partners with demonstrated presence and operational capacity in Iraq. - f) Information to be provided: Single Form3 - g) Indicative date for receipt of the above requested information: by $31/01/18^4$